 Some estimates indicate that the modular construction market worth will climb as high as $157 billion by 2023, but this trend is already displaying staying power.
 It involves constructing the modules of a building off-site, then transporting them to the destination for assembly.
 This method often cuts costs and shortens the construction timeline.

-Marriott plans to open the world’s tallest modular hotel in late 2020.
+Marriott plans to open the world’s tallest modular hotel in early 2021.
 It will feature 26 stories and be built in only 90 days.
 Projects that include modular construction allow developers to finish faster than before, which could pay off during boom periods or when industry demands change quickly.

 2. 3D Printing